-BSC sangat sesuai diterapkan oleh organisasi modern saat ini ((Kankaraš et al., 2014).
-Schools need to consider five BSC principles: translate strategic objective to operational terms, adapt the organization to strategy, create work strategy for all organizational units, create continuous strategic processes, and create change through managerial leadership (Ortiz et al., 2018).
+BSC is currently best applied in modern organizations (Kankaraš et al., 2014).
+Schools need to consider five BSC principles: translate strategic objective to operational terms, adapt the organization to strategy, create work strategy for all organizational units, create continuous strategic processes and create change through managerial leadership (Ortiz et al., 2019).
 The principal, as manager, has a crucial role in initiating changes at school (Rahayu, 2020, pp. 147-150).

 The principal is the leading figure who determines the success of a school.
-The principal leadership and good communication with parents, teachers, and staff are crucial.
-Schools need to create and maintain partnerships with parents, the community, and businesses.
+The principal leadership and good communication with parents, teachers and staff are crucial.
+Schools need to create and maintain partnerships with parents, the community and businesses.
 Therefore, the students may face the challenges of the ever-changing world (Karathanos and Karathanos, 2005).
 Therefore, the principal determines the achievement of the vision and mission.
 Schools need to involve stakeholders in determining and developing education performance measurements (Brown et al., 2009).
-Stakeholders' involvement is related to the distribution of rights, obligations, and accountability (Conaty, 2012).
+Stakeholders' involvement is related to the distribution of rights, obligations and accountability (Conaty, 2012).
 Stakeholder involvement is necessary to determine objectives and achievement.
 Parents are crucial to determining school performance targets and evaluation.
 Schools as government institutions act under local government's coordination and responsibility, especially the Office of Education.
-The surrounding community and other non-governmental organizations will support the success of the schools.
+The surrounding community and other nongovernmental organizations will support the success of the schools.

-5. Conclusion, Limitations, and Implications
+5. Conclusion, limitations and implications